4imothy/treegrep/README.md

       --no-ignore                  don't use ignore files
-      --max-depth <max-depth>      the max depth to search --threads <threads>          set appropriate number of threads to use --color <color>              set whether to color output [possible values: always, never] -s, --searcher <searcher>        executable to do the searching, currently supports rg  and tgrep -h, --help                       Print help
+      --max-depth <max-depth>      the max depth to search --threads <threads>          set appropriate number of threads to use --max-length <max-length>    set the max length for a matched line --color <color>              set whether to color output [possible values: always, never] -s, --searcher <searcher>        executable to do the searching, currently supports rg  and tgrep -h, --help                       Print help